Best Slack & Microsoft Teams IT Support Platforms in 2026

 • Strong reporting and analytics dashboard

-Best for: Mid-market IT teams (200–2,000 employees) that need a full-featured ITSM with a reasonable price point and want to offer Slack/Teams as an intake option alongside the portal.
+Best for: Mid-market IT teams (200–2,000 employees) that need a full-featured ITSM at a reasonable price point and want to offer Slack/Teams as an intake option alongside the portal.

 Limitations: The Slack and Teams experience is a connected layer, not a native one.
 Agents work in Freshservice.
 The portal is required for the full agent workflow.
 For employees, the Slack experience is an intake shortcut: the request still becomes a Freshservice ticket managed in Freshservice's interface.